battlecode/battlecode-server-2017/specs.md

  - Regenerate (passive) - The commander automatically gains 1 health per turn.
  - Flash - (10 turn cooldown) - Teleports to any valid location within 10 range.
  - Leadership (passive, gained at 1000 xp) - All allied units within range 24 deal 1 additional damage.
 If the COMMANDER has 2000 xp, the additional damage is 2 instead of 1.
 MISSILEs are not boosted.
  - Heavy Hands (gained at 1500 xp) - COMMANDER attacks set the target's weapon and core delays to 3, if the delays are below 3.
 Does not work on enemy TOWER, COMMANDER, or HQ.
 It will prevent LAUNCHERs from generating new MISSILEs but does not stop them from launching existing MISSILEs.
-BASHER attacks will not be affected, nor will MISSILE explosions.
+BASHER attacks will not be affected, nor will MISSILE explosions (but both will be disabled from moving).

 #### LAUNCHER:
 - Cannot attack directly.
 A LAUNCHER's weapon delay is associated with the amount of time it needs to generate a new MISSILE.